thesteffi/star-rating-v2/README.md

 ![star_vis_icon](https://user-images.githubusercontent.com/28928635/116292648-35887380-a796-11eb-87c5-f6d9f78e3f03.jpg)

-You can find more information about this visualisation and see it live in action in this [DataStudio Report](https://datastudio.google.com/s/j8jp3czpPJ4).
+You can find more information about this visualization and see it live in action in this [DataStudio Report](https://datastudio.google.com/s/j8jp3czpPJ4).

 To add it to your Reports simply follow the instructions as shown [here](https://kopp.consulting/datastudio/star-rating-v2).